QuTech-Delft/cQASM-spec/README.md

     f[1,u[0:2],3]       # float[5]: [f1, fu0, fu1, fu2, f3]
     u[u]                # swizzle u using itself. legal (as long as all entries of u
                         #    are in 0:4), but hurts my brain.

+### Addition, subtraction, and multiplication semantics

+The type returned by addition, subtraction, and multiplication operations is the same as the source operands.
+Therefore, overflow is possible; the semantics for this are described in the data type section of this document.

+The semantics for fixed-point multiplication follow naturally from what has been described thus far, but some examples are in order for building intuition:

+    0x01 * 0x100  -> 0x100
+    0x10 * 0x100  -> undefined, overflow
+    (uint<12> 0x10
+    0x.01 * 0x100 -> 0x001.00

 ### Shift and rotate semantics